 Paul is an active member of both the chartered institute of building services engineers CIBSE and the society of light & lighting MSLL, regularly contributing to debates and white papers on lighting technology and metrics.

-Paul is a keen amateur astronomer and conservationist and is promoting the vision and membership of the International Dark-Sky Association (IDA) in the UK.
+Paul is a keen amateur astronomer and conservationist and is promoting the vision and membership of the International Dark-Sky Association in the U.K.

 CEO, Clanton & Associates, Inc.

 Nancy Clanton is founder and CEO of Clanton & Associates, a lighting design firm specializing in sustainable and regenerative design.
 Nancy is passionate about lighting design that supports human visual comfort, while also preserving dark skies and reducing environmental impact on flora and fauna.
 As co-chair of the IDA/IES Model Lighting Ordinance Committees, chair of the IES Lighting for Outdoor Public Spaces Committee, former chair of the IES Outdoor Environmental Lighting Committee, and a contributor to IES TM-15 B.U.G. rating system Nancy brings a wealth of technical application expertise.